Skip to main content

 To import your Business Central products, go to Products › Import products.
 Select the products you want to make available to customers on Upstock, then hit import.

-The item's base price is pulled from the Sales Price List you created in Business Central.
 Customer-specific pricing variations can be controlled within Upstock's Price Lists feature.

 Ordering workflow